 How to Apply for Kansas Disability Benefits from the Social Security Administration

-For SSDI only, you also have a fourth way to start your claim: Online via SSA.gov.
+For SSDI only, you also have a third way to start your claim: Online via SSA.gov.
 Unfortunately, you cannot apply for SSI online at this time.

 Social Security Disability Insurance (SSDI) FAQs for Kansas Disability Applicants